logoscurrency/logos/README.md

  - Every block to retarget difficulty with Kimotos Gravity Well algorithm

-For more information, as well as an immediately useable, binary version of the Vertcoin client sofware, see http://www.vertcoin.org.
+For more information, as well as an immediately useable, binary version of the Logos client sofware, see http://www.logos.org.

 License
 -------

-Vertcoin is released under the terms of the MIT license.
+Logos is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process